hoodrunio/misscheck/README.md

 # misscheck
-Application to get missing block counters from cosmos chains.
+Application to get missing price counters from cosmos chains.